openpatch/bitflow/README.md

 Before you start you need to install the Biflow dependencies and set up the monorepo via `yarn boot`.

-If you want to contribute or develop custom features the easiest way is to start the storybook:
+If you want to contribute or develop custom features the easiest way is to start the storybook and to put the desired package in dev mode:

 ```
 yarn storybook
+yarn workspace @bitflow/task-choice dev
 ```

 or you can start the examples via: